henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES_1.md

         - Provide the illusion of infinite resources
         - CPU Scheduling
     - Glue:
-        - Provide standard services which the hardware implements
+        - Provide standard services which the hardware implements, which makes life easier for the user and the application programmer

 #### History of Operating Systems and Dual Mode Execution
 - Phase 1 (Expensive Hardware, Cheap Humans):